GSA/digitalgov.gov/content/news/2024/05/2024-05-23-why-some-technologists-choose-public-service.md

 source: gsa
 date: 2024-05-22
 title: Why some technologists choose public service
 deck: The General Services Administration (GSA) employs nearly 12,000 people who provide services to federal agencies and the public, and has been recognized as one of the top federal agencies to work for, emphasizing a people-first culture.
 Through the Tech to Gov initiative, GSA’s Technology Transformation Services (TTS) has successfully recruited top tech talent to enhance digital government services.
-In celebration of public service recognition week, get to know some of GSA's newest technologists.
+Get to know some of GSA's newest technologists.
 summary: The General Services Administration (GSA) employs nearly 12,000 people who provide services to federal agencies and the public, and has been recognized as one of the top federal agencies to work for, emphasizing a people-first culture.
 Through the Tech to Gov initiative, GSA’s Technology Transformation Services (TTS) has successfully recruited top tech talent to enhance digital government services.
-In celebration of public service recognition week, get to know some of GSA's newest technologists.
+Get to know some of GSA's newest technologists.
 # See all topics at https://digital.gov/topics
 topics:
   - governance